 What is the highest-paying chef job?

-These positions can earn $100,000+ per year, depending on experience and location.
+Some of the highest-paying chef roles include executive chef, corporate chef, and private chef.
+These positions can earn $100,000+ per year, depending on experience, location, and workplace type.

 Is being a chef stressful?